MikyTuberr/MikyTuberr/README.md

         I'm Piotr/MikyTuberr.<br>
         I am interested in programming games and optimalizing them, mainly in C++.
         I also enjoy learning about algorithms and data structures.
-        My hobbies are sports and music :).
+        My hobbies are sports and music, but mainly I love playing computer games, such as The Witcher 3, and learning physics.
     </i><br>
 </p>